Brandon-Johns/monash-thesis-template-latex-reworked/readme.md

 - Made the output PDF/A-2u compliant (well, somewhat compliant: figures and maths are like ugh)
 - Added ability to restore hyperlinks within the embedded pdfs.
 Not fully automatic- the user has to help it along
 - Completely redid the example scaffolding and example content

+## Source Code
+This project is hosted at https://github.com/Brandon-Johns/monash-thesis-template-latex-reworked